By Kevin McNeish updated on 07/09/2015

 - Change the title of the navigation bar by typing iAppsReview as shown in Figure 21, and then press enter.

 |Figure 21 - Change the title to iAppsReview.|

 Running the App in the Simulator

 Let's run the app in the Simulator to check our progress so far.

-- First, make sure the Scheme setting in the toolbar at the top of the Xcode window is set to iPhone Simulator as shown in Figure 26;
+- First, make sure the Scheme setting in the toolbar at the top of the Xcode window is set to one of the iPhone options as shown in Figure 22.

 - If the Xcode window is visible, click on it to go back to Xcode, otherwise, press Command+Tab to go back to Xcode, and then press the Stop button to stop the app from running in the Simulator.

 You have accomplished quite a bit in this post!
 So far you have learned how to create a new project, how to add new files to the project, how to create and configure a storyboard, and how to add a navigation and table view controller to a storyboard.

 In my next post we will configure the app's main scene and table view so it looks just like the scene shown in Figure 1, and we'll even add the next scene to the storyboard that allows the user to write a new app review.